moj-analytical-services/mojrap/README.md

 * Must pass unit testing of entire package
 * Must have documentation around functions with examples

+For in-depth guidance on contributing, see [How to contribute](https://github.com/moj-analytical-services/RAP_code_library/blob/master/vignettes/How_to_contribute.Rmd)

 # Other resources

 For bespoke code please see: